ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-regular-urls-without-hash.md

-# TODO: How to use regular urls without the hash
+# TODO: How to use regular urls without the hash (Apache and Nginx)

 ## Problem